C Code Generation

 sudo apt-get install libcurl4-openssl-dev

-gcc -o workflow workflow.c circuitry_helpers.c circuitry_ui.c -lcurl -lm
+cc -o workflow workflow.c circuitry_helpers.c circuitry_ui.c -lcurl

 macOS

-gcc -o workflow workflow.c circuitry_helpers.c circuitry_ui.c -lcurl
+cc -o workflow workflow.c circuitry_helpers.c circuitry_ui.c -lcurl

 Windows